deszie/EOD-Return/README.md

 What's your investment strategy?

-Handpicked prospectuses, primarily from the U.S. SEC, the U.K. FCA, and the Irish Central Bank websites, central Europe and developed Asia also.
+Handpicked prospectuses, primarily from the U.S. SEC, the U.K. FCA, and the Irish Central Bank websites, continental Europe and developed Asia also.
 Company Intelligence from https://www.ActivistCrossing.com/alpha.html

 Primary Objectives:
 -Sourcing investments and identifying useful case studies.